nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * 2a.
 The list is empty.

     Use case ends.

 * 3a.
 The given index is invalid.

     * 3a1.
 DengueHotspotTracker shows an error message.

     Use case resumes at step 2.

 #### Use case: Delete multiple cases by index

 **MSS**

-1. User requests to list cases
+1. User requests to list cases.
-2. DengueHotspotTracker shows a list of cases
+2. DengueHotspotTracker shows a list of cases.
-3. User requests to delete multiple cases by index in the list
+3. User requests to delete multiple cases by index in the list.
-4. DengueHotspotTracker deletes cases
+4. DengueHotspotTracker deletes cases.

     Use case ends.

 **Extensions**

 * 2a.
 The list is empty.

     Use case ends.

 * 3a.
 Any of the given indexes are invalid.
     * 3a1.
 DengueHotspotTracker shows an error message.

     Use case resumes at step 2.

 #### Use case: Delete multiple cases by date

 **MSS**

-1. User requests to list cases
+1. User requests to list cases.
-2. DengueHotspotTracker shows a list of cases
+2. DengueHotspotTracker shows a list of cases.
-3. User requests to delete multiple cases by date in the list
+3. User requests to delete multiple cases by date in the list.
-4. DengueHotspotTracker deletes cases
+4. DengueHotspotTracker deletes cases.

     Use case ends.

 **Extensions**

 * 2a.
 The list is empty.

     Use case ends.

 * 3a.
 The given date is invalid.
     * 3a1.
 DengueHotspotTracker shows an error message.

     Use case resumes at step 2.

 #### Use case: Delete multiple cases by date range

 **MSS**

-1. User requests to list cases
+1. User requests to list cases.
-2. DengueHotspotTracker shows a list of cases
+2. DengueHotspotTracker shows a list of cases.
-3. User requests to delete multiple cases by date range in the list
+3. User requests to delete multiple cases by date range in the list.
-4. DengueHotspotTracker deletes cases
+4. DengueHotspotTracker deletes cases.

     Use case ends.